zhovner/zhovner.github.com/_posts/2016-12-20-how-skype-fixes-security-vulnerabilities.markdown

 Similar groups exist within Skype itself.
 There is a specific subculture of abusers, mostly composed of 12-19 years old, uniting into clans.
 The main purpose of their actions is to hurt a randomly chosen victim as hard as possible.

 The majority of attacks is conducted via verbal duels in group calls.
-The aim is to humiliate a person the more painfully the better, and to record it on video.
+The aim is to humiliate a person the more painfully the better and to record it on video.

 #### Duel recordings (Warning: shouting and swearing)
 [youtube.com/watch?v=F3mDFk5m_Hs](https://www.youtube.com/watch?v=F3mDFk5m_Hs)